Raptors OK mentally, Warriors shaky physically in NBA Finals

 Toronto stayed in it thanks to Kawhi Leonard, who finished with 34 points and 14 rebounds, and an assault on the backboards in which they outscored the Warriors 23-0 in second-chance points.

 It might take even more than that to get a game at Oracle Arena, where the two-time defending champions will play Wednesday for the first time in nearly three weeks.
-Golden State hasn’t played a home game since Game 2 of the Western Conference finals against Portland back on May 16.
+Golden State hasn’t played a home game since Game 2 of the Western Conference finals against Portland on May 16.

-That’s what the Warriors did in Game 2, when a dynasty turned to all the tricks they’ve learned to pull a rabbit out of their hats.
+That’s what the Warriors did in Game 2, when they turned to all the tricks they’ve learned and pulled a rabbit out of their hats.

 Now they have to hope they won’t run out of rabbits.